15 Decades Of Breakfast

 By the 1900s, bacon and eggs became synonymous with breakfast in many households.
 This classic combination, often accompanied by toast and coffee, reflected the growing availability of meat and dairy products.

 With urbanization, people increasingly sought hearty meals to fuel long workdays.
 Farmers and city dwellers alike enjoyed this protein-rich start to the morning.
-Bacon and eggs quickly became a breakfast tradition, celebrated for their satisfying taste and robust energy boost.

 4. 1910s – Oatmeal’s Rise